 Organic traffic reports help interested buyers assess untapped earnings potential.
 They might have the network or resources to improve the business model and improve the revenue generated per visit.

 We will cover this example in more detail below, but the main takeaway is that stable, organic traffic is a great sales argument.
 It can even drive up the value of your business even without an actual business model.

-To get more organic traffic, check out our extensive 45-point WordPress SEO checklist.
+To get more organic traffic, check out our extensive 60-point SEO checklist.
 Many of the tips apply even if you use BigCommerce or Shopify instead of WooCommerce.

 If you’re already nailing organic traffic, make sure that you take advantage of email marketing and social media to build up a platform of returning visitors.
 These audiences are a powerful asset to any ecommerce store or online business, even if you’re on your way out.

 Repeat sales to existing customers will also look great when you’re trying to sell your business.

 Some types of websites and ecommerce stores require more involvement than others.
 If you are running an ecommerce store and are currently fulfilling your orders yourself, you should change that before selling the business.
 You must minimize your involvement in the business as much as possible before selling it.

 Potential buyers who have the capital to buy a business for a flat fee of tens of thousands of dollars aren’t looking for another full-time job.
 They are looking for ready-made investment opportunities.
 That typically means a business that’s automated and requires very little hands-on work.

 If they don’t think your business meets the mark, they will be quick to ask questions.